 Weight is usually worn by freedivers to compensate for the buoyancy of their wetsuit and to ensure that they are neutrally buoyant at the desired depth.
-For recreational freediving along a shallow reef, for example, this may be set as shallow as four metres.
-However, for any diving deeper than twelve metres, neutral buoyancy is usually set at around ten metres or deeper for safety reasons.
+For recreational freediving along a shallow reef, for example, this may be set as shallow as four meters.
+However, for any diving deeper than twelve meters, neutral buoyancy is usually set at around ten meters or deeper for safety reasons.

 Weight belts and weights